 I was the ‘scapegoat child’ so, in her mind, she couldn’t possibly take any direction from me about therapy that – even at her age (therapy at this age is NOT usual) – she could have resolved so many difficult issues that had plagued her all her life.

 I asked her to get help for the last 25 years.
-When I did, she thought I was ‘mean to her’ and spread yet another vicious tale to the rest of the family which they eagerly lapped up and continued to hold me in the usual judgement du jour.
+When I did, she thought I was ‘mean to her’ and spread yet another blown up vicious tale to the rest of the family which they eagerly lapped up and continued to hold me in the usual judgement du jour.

 Triangulation – Gaining an advantage over perceived rivals by manipulating them into conflicts with each other.